DIgitalisation for biocultural diVERsity and Environmental justice

 Methodology

-The ground-breaking approach combines qualitative data with quantitative methods:
+The ground-breaking approach combines qualitative data with quantitative methods and models to analyse these data.
+This includes:

 This methodology offers both an understanding of causal chains and a basis for generalisation.